#StandWithUkraine - Stop the Russian invasion

 }

-If you are more concerned about the long-term functioning of your map as opposed to displaying the most up-to-date version of the dataset, you may consider serving your data from local GeoJSON files instead (but ensure first that it is permitted by the data license).
+If you are more concerned about the long-term functioning of your map as opposed to displaying the most up-to-date version of the dataset, consider serving your data from local GeoJSON files instead (but ensure first that it is permitted by the data license).

 Summary